gchq/gaffer-doc/docs/dev/components/components.md

 Parent modules consist of a single POM file (parent POM) which defines various properties, dependencies and settings to be inherited by JAR modules or other parent modules.

-JAR modules are not inherited by other modules, and in addition to the POM they contain code which is compiled into artifacts (always 'jar' and sometimes also `war`).
+JAR modules are not inherited by other modules, and in addition to the POM they contain code which is compiled into artifacts (always `jar` and sometimes also `war`).
 Some contain only code used for demos.

 WAR only/Demo modules are not inherited by other modules, they contain only a POM and potentially config files and are used for either creating WAR archives for the REST API or are used for running demos using Maven plugins and other modules.